 Freedom from Constraints

-Most of the people we’ve been privileged to coach fall into one of two camps:
+Most of the professionals we’ve been privileged to work with fall into one of two camps:

 — Some truly love what they do, but realize they are limited by the number of hours in the day and by the number of ways they can profit from their expertise.
 They are really searching for a way to leverage doing what they love.
 They don’t want freedom from work.
 They want freedom from constraints.